U.S. Aid to Israel and to Palestinians

 The MOU requires this Off-Shore Procurement (OSP) to phase out over time, ending entirely in FY2028.
 However, according to the CRS report, Israeli defense contractors are responding to the planned phase-out by merging with U.S. companies or opening U.S. subsidiaries to continue their elegibility for defense contracts financed through FMF.

-Thanks in part to this indirect U.S. subsidy, Israel’s arms industry has become one of the strongest in the world.
+Thanks in part to this indirect U.S. subsidy, Israel’s arms industry has become one of the strongest in the world, and competes with US companies.
 Between 2001 and 2008, Israel was the 7th largest arms supplier to the world, selling $9.9 billion worth of equipment.
 And it continues to grow stronger.
 In 2021, Israel sold $11.3 billion in military goods to other countries.

 The former assistant Secretary of Defense from 2007 to 2009 asked, "How inexplicable is it that we are competing against the Israelis in the Indian defense procurement market at the same time we are subsidizing the Israeli defense industry?"